stormpath/stormpath-documentation/source/accnt_mgmt.rst

   .. literalinclude:: code/java/account_management/create_saml_dir_req.java
       :language: java

-.. only:: nodejs

-  (node.todo)

-.. only:: php
+.. only:: (python or php or nodejs)

-  For more information about creating them using the |language| SDK, see :ref:`saml-configuration-rest`.

-.. only:: python

   For more information about creating them using the |language| SDK, see :ref:`saml-configuration-rest`.